Download Careers360 App

 • The composition of the Gram-negative cell wall makes the bacteria stronger and more resistant to hostile conditions.

-• The components of the cell wall—peptidoglycan, lipopolysaccharides, and other molecules—collaborate with one another to stabilize and protect the bacterial cell.
+• The components of the cell wall peptidoglycan, lipopolysaccharides, and other molecules collaborate to stabilise and protect the bacterial cell.

 Defective Bacterial Cell Walls